 Situated 11 nautical miles off the coast of Alicante near the Santa Pola headland is the small, virtually untouched island of Tabarca.

-It is the only inhabited island in the region and a designated marine reserve.
-On the island, there is a picturesque village of whitewashed houses with a historical church, a port and a lighthouse, attractions which are well worth the trip alone.
+It is the only inhabited island in the region and an officially designated marine reserve.
+On the island, there is a picturesque village of whitewashed houses with a historical church, port and lighthouse, attractions which are well worth the trip alone.

 Until the end of the 18th century, Tabarca Island was a refuge for Barbary pirates who used it as a base to plunder passing ships.